 - 1. Family Vacation-It is recognized that planned family trips often provide enrichment to regular classroom instruction.
-It is further recognized that employers cannot always grant vacation periods which fall within the school vacation and holiday period and for families to be together, some trips must necessarily be schedule during the academic year. - Application for approval (JED-E) must be made by a parent or guardian at least two weeks in advance.
-If the student is not a member of the immediate family, his/her parent or guardian must complete the application. - Each student is limited to one approved trip of 10 school days or less per school year without loss of academic standing, provided proper assignment make-up work is completed, including tests and final examinations.
-More than one trip with a cumulative of 10 days or less may be approved by the building principal or his/her designee. - Trips of more than 10 school days shall not be approved except in extraordinary circumstances as determined by the building principal or his/her designee.
-If a student is absent for family travel outside of the ten (10) days of excused absences allowed by the District/ he/she will be considered unexcused from school and subject to truancy regulations.
+It is further recognized that employers cannot always grant vacation periods which fall within the school vacation and holiday period and for families to be together, some trips must necessarily be scheduled during the academic year. - Application for approval (JED-E) must be made by a parent or guardian at least two weeks in advance.
+If the student is not a member of the immediate family, their parent or guardian must complete the application. - Each student is limited to one approved trip of 5 school days or less per school year without loss of academic standing, provided proper assignment make-up work is completed, including tests and final examinations.
+More than one trip with a cumulative of 5 days or less may be approved by the building principal or their designee. - Trips of more than 5 school days shall not be approved except in extraordinary circumstances as determined by the superintendent or their designee.
+If a student is absent for family travel outside of the five (5) days of excused absences allowed by the District, they will be considered unexcused from school and subject to truancy regulations.
 The school district may be obligated to report the parent/guardian to the Franklin County Juvenile Court System and file lack of compliance with the compulsory education rules.
 Communication with the school and family is crucial and attempts can be made to design online or other opportunities when applicable. - 2.
-School Business (does not count toward 6-day policy) Field trips, performing arts, voting booth, shadowing and anything deemed school-related are considered "School Business."
+School Business Field trips, performing arts, voting booth, shadowing and anything deemed school-related are considered "School Business."
 Students will be issued a school business/field trip permission form by the teacher prior to the event.
 These forms must be signed by a parent/guardian and all applicable teachers, and returned to the teacher organizing the event at least 24 hours prior to the absence.
 The teacher will supply the attendance office with an alphabetized list of students attending the event.
 School business does not count as an absence on the student's record.

+3. Suspensions

-- 3. Suspensions (does not count toward 6 day policy) - Out of school (OSS) suspensions do not count against the student in the 6-day policy, however, students may not receive credit for missed work.
-Exceptions may be made at the discretion of the principal involved. - In school suspension (ISS) students report to the in-school suspension room and are allowed to make up work and are not counted as absent for the day, or from class.
+- Out of school (OSS) students are encouraged to stay current with schoolwork while serving OSS and will receive credit for completing missed work. - Alternative Learning Center (ALC) students report to the Alternative Learning Center room and are allowed to make up work and are not counted as absent for the day, or from class.

-REPORTING AN ABSENCE-SIXTH GRADE STUDENTS
+REPORTING AN ABSENCE